Projects

 Current Projects

 Melatonin and serotonin may be best recognized for their roles as neurotransmitters, but they are produced across all forms of life, including plants where we are only beginning to understand their functions and mechanisms; which include roles in reproduction, stress survival, growth and development.
 While these two compounds have been recognized in recent years as plant hormones, there is still lots to learn and understand about how this pathway functions.
-We are interested in understanding how melatonin, serotonin and their metabolites function to control plant growth and allow them to survive environment challenges like flood, fire and other climate change associated weather disruptions.
+We are interested in understanding how melatonin, serotonin and other emerging and understudied tryptophan metabolites, including kynurenine function to control plant growth and allow them to survive environment challenges like flood, fire and other climate change associated weather disruptions.

-The BERRI Lab is excited to be partnering with the LeafHope team as the B.C. lead for this NSERC Sustainable Agriculture Research Initiative Project.
+The BERRI Lab is the B.C. lead for this NSERC Sustainable Agriculture Research Initiative Project.
 The LeafHope project addresses the environmental and economic challenges faced by Canadian agriculture, particularly in the cultivation of strawberries, blueberries, and canola, which collectively represent a yearly economic value of $31B.
 The cultivation of these crops often relies heavily on fertilizers and insecticides, contributing to greenhouse gas emissions and groundwater contamination.
 In response, a multidisciplinary team aiming to devise sustainable agricultural methods to significantly reduce synthetic insecticide use while ensuring high yields.
+The BERRI Lab is leading efforts for leafhopper monitoring across the Lower Mainland across 26 blueberry and strawberry field sites.
+As part of this work a BC Leafhopper Guide is in preparation.
+Check back soon for exciting updates!

 Understanding Climate Resilience in Wild and Commercial Vaccinium

 The genus Vaccinium includes commercially, ecologically and traditionally important berries which grow from Coast to Coast to Coast in Canada.
 Some examples include commercial cranberry and blueberry as well as huckleberry, lingonberry and bilberry.
 They are nutritious foods and valuable specialty crops.
 Understanding how these species as well as commercial varieties are likely to respond to future mixed environmental stresses will be important to develop and maintain sustainable and resilient food systems.
-The BERRi Lab is employing controlled environment studies, in vitro plant culture, metabolomics, hormonomics, and quantum dot microscopy techniques to understand resilience in these species.
+The BERRi Lab is employing controlled environment studies, in vitro plant culture, metabolomics, field studies and community engaged research methodologies to understand resilience in these species.
+Current work in this area includes in field warming experiments in commercial cranberry, supported by the BC Cranberry Research Farm & Cranberry Marketing Commission.

 Past Projects